 Jump Start is an excellent opportunity to launch your college career!
-Jump Start offers an academically challenging, intensive three-week program of college coursework and activities; first-year students earn credits, meet friends, explore New York City and connect with the Marymount community.
+Jump Start offers an academically challenging, intensive three-week program of college coursework and activities.
+First-year students earn credits, meet friends, explore New York City and connect with the MMC community.
 Jump Start welcomes commuter students!

 Please note: Spaces are filled on a rolling basis.
 This program is offered for freshmen entering the fall semester only.